TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 ### Rendering a Different Component

 <div class="lesson-note" markdown="1">
 We will use `props` here, and you will learn more about them in a future lesson.
-We will just be writing a simple implementaiton.
+We will just be writing a simple implementation.
 </div>

 ~~~javascript